Aldeyjarfoss waterfall in the Skjálfandafljót river in North Iceland is one of the most beautiful waterfalls I have ever seen in my country.

 A turf outhouse at Kiðagil in Bárðardalur

-At school it was obligatory to learn by heart a poem by Grímur Thomsen - Sprengisandur, which tells us about the journey of the travellers through Sprengisandur and how they feared the ghosts, outlaws, and elves and longed to be at Kiðagil.
-It is a very popular poem and we Icelanders often sing it on festive occasions.
+At school, it was obligatory to learn by heart a poem by Grímur Thomsen - Sprengisandur, which tells us about the journey of the travellers through Sprengisandur and how they feared the ghosts, outlaws, and elves, and longed to be at Kiðagil.

-The bridge over Skjálfandafljót river in Bárðardalur
+The bridge over the Skjálfandafljót river in Bárðardalur

-I have seen one guided tour into Bárðardalur valley Aldeyjarfoss | North Iceland Off-Road Waterfalls Tour, which also takes you to a waterfall above Aldeyjarfoss - Hrafnabjargafoss waterfall.
+I have seen one guided tour into Bárðardalur valley, Aldeyjarfoss | North Iceland Off-Road Waterfalls Tour, which also takes you to a waterfall above Aldeyjarfoss - Hrafnabjargafoss waterfall.

 See also:

-The Historical Goðafoss Waterfall in Skjálfandafljót River
+The Historical Goðafoss Waterfall in the Skjálfandafljót River

 Have a wonderful time visiting Bárðardalur and Aldeyjarfoss waterfall :)